|Nutrition Facts (per serving)|

 Cook for 15 minutes or until the pastry is a pale golden color.
 Leave to cool.

 In a large baking bowl, cream the butter and sugar together until fluffy and light, and pale in color.
-Add the beaten eggs, salt, spices (nutmeg and mixed spice), and breadcrumbs, and mix to combine.
+Add the beaten eggs, nutmeg, and mixed spice, and breadcrumbs, and mix to combine.

 Tip the curds into the bowl and carefully fold them into the mixture.

 Pour the curd mixture into the prepared tart case, sprinkle with a little more nutmeg, and bake in the oven for 30 minutes until golden brown.